-The Southern Emerald Moth enlivens dark nights in the warm, humid South.
-Its caterpillar has a reputation for 'inching' its way across foliage.
+The Southern Emerald Moth brightens dark nights in the warm, humid South while its caterpillar has a reputation for 'inching' its way across foliage in the daytime.

 Scientific Name: Synchlora frondaria